 To remove your item from the site, click Delete.
 To prevent accidentally deleting an item that is part of your portal's featured content—for example, a layer in a featured map—you can enable delete protection as a setting of the item.

-If you delete a hosted feature layer that has an associated hosted WFS layer, the hosted WFS layer will also be deleted.
+If you delete a hosted feature layer that has an associated hosted WFS layer, the hosted WFS layer is also deleted.

 The extent is the geographic boundary you specify for the item.
 You can set an extent to make your item searchable by location.
 For map and layer items, the extent setting also determines the location that is displayed by default when the item is opened.